LLNL/Silo/docs/Chapter2-Section9.md

 * **Description:**

-  Returns a Python dictionary object for a Silo high level object (e. g. not a primitive array).
+  Returns a Python dictionary object for a Silo high level object (e.g. not a primitive array).
   This method cannot be used to read the contents of a primitive array.
   It can be used for any object the Silo C interface's `DBGetObject()` would also be used.
   If object bulk data is not also read, then the dictionary members for those sub-objects will contain a string holding the path of either a sub-object or a primitive array.
   Note that on the HDF5 driver, if friendly HDF5 names were not used to create the file, then the string paths for these sub-objects are often cryptic references to primitive arrays in the hidden /.silo directory.